The number of clients using equity release to repay debt, or to...

 Why you need an emergency fund

-Research we’ve carried out shows that an unexpected expense or change in circumstances is common and can push people into debt.
+Research we’ve carried out [PDF] shows that an unexpected expense or change in circumstances is common and can push people into debt.
 However, we’ve also found that having a small amount of emergency savings can provide some effective protection against a debt problem.
-Over half of the people we asked told us that emergency costs they had to pay could have been covered with savings of £300.
+Over half of the people we asked told us that emergency costs they had to pay could have been covered with savings of £300, we recommend saving £1000 to get a sensible safety net in place.

 In other words, an emergency fund can help to stop the need to use credit to pay for unexpected expenses.